Cultural heritage: World heritage movement

-The U.S. Government Accountability Office issued a report describing some of the United States’ cultural property protection efforts.
+The U.S. Government Accountability Office issued a report describing some of the United States' cultural property protection efforts.

+In the last decades some of the most important heritage scholars have created the open heritage movement.

 National and regional heritage movements

 Much of heritage preservation work is done at the national, regional, or local levels of society.
 Various national and regional regimes include: